open-mmlab/mmpose/docs/tutorials/5_export_model.md

 ## Supported Models

 So far, our codebase supports onnx exporting from pytorch models trained with MMPose.
-The supported models are:
+The supported models include:

 - ResNet
 - HRNet
+- HigherHRNet

 ## Usage